Screen#

 brain.screen.print("Hello, Robot!")

-A screenshot of the V5 Brain showing "Hello Screen" printed on the screen.
+A screenshot of the V5 Brain showing "Hello Screen" printed on the screen in the upper left corner in white text.

 set_cursor#